Jianxuan-Lei/stata-dummyout/README.md

 	foreign_1       byte    %8.0g                 foreign==Domestic
 	foreign_2       byte    %8.0g                 foreign==Foreign

-This label problem is also the reason why the following command does not work ideally:
+This label problem is also the reason why the command below does not work ideally:

 	.	eststo: xi: estpost sum i.x i.y

-In short, these minor issues motivate me to write a simple program "dummyout" to avoid all the inconvenience, which I will introduce in the next section.
+In short, these minor but annoying issues motivate me to write a simple program "dummyout" to avoid inconvenience, which I will introduce in the next section.

-The "dummyout" Command
+The "dummyout" command
 ------
 The "dummyout" command improves Stata's "tab(), gen()" in the following ways:
-* dummyout accepts multiple variables and does not require a loop
+* It accepts multiple variables and does not require a loop
-* dummyout uses actual values to label generated dummies, instead of using the sequence in which dummies are generated
+* It uses actual values to label generated dummies, instead of using the sequence in which dummies are generated

 The ado file for "dummyout" can be downloaded [here](https://github.com/Jianxuan-Lei/stata-dummyout).
-You are ready to go once you put it in your Stata's personal ado-file path (type adopath in Stata to find out your path).
+You are ready to go once you put it in your Stata's personal ado-file path (type adopath in Stata to see your path).

 	.	dummyout x y z

-An Example
+An example
 ------
 The following example illustrates these points using a dataset from CPS ASEC 2021.